-The goal of our program is to promote overall health of children so that they are able to fully benefit from their education.
+The goal of Whitney Young Health's School-Based Health Center program is to promote overall health of children so that they are able to fully benefit from their education.
 School-based health centers provide primary and preventative medical services to students enrolled in the program.
 Depending on the school, we may offer mental health services as well.
 At every school-based health center we provide referral services and basic care management to best meet the needs of your family.
 Educational sessions are offered to address topics ranging from proper nutrition and dental hygiene to asthma self-management.

 There is no out-of-pocket cost for school-based health services provided to children enrolled in the program.
 If you or your child does not have health insurance, we will connect you to a facilitated enroller who can determine what low-cost or no-cost health insurance you qualify for.
 We do request your child's insurance information at the time of enrollment so that we can bill insurance; however, you will never receive a bill for services provided within the school-based health center.
 Services that are provided outside of the school-based health center will be billed by the provider accordingly.